Torsion phenomena for zero-cycles on a product of curves over a number field: Introduction

+This proposition is the main new tool we use to construct torsion classes in $F^2(X)\new$.
+While the result is a relatively direct consequence of Weil reciprocity of the Somekawa $K$-group $K(k;J_1,J_2)$, its power lies in the fact that its conditions are quite easy to satisfy, allowing us to apply it to large classes of examples. \black

-\autoref{torsionfromhyperintro} has two direct consequences, which are likely known to the experts, but we could not find them in the literature in this level of generality.
-First, any product $X=E_1\times E_2$ of isogenous rank $1$ elliptic curves over a number field satisfies \autoref{bbcompconj} (cf.~ \autoref{isogenous}).
+We first observe two direct consequences of \autoref{torsionfromhyperintro} which are likely known to the experts, but we could not find them in the literature at this level of generality.
+First, any product $X=E_1\times E_2$ of isogenous rank $1$ elliptic curves over a number field satisfies \autoref{bbcompconj}.
 Second, let $E$ be an elliptic curve over $\Q$ with potential CM by the ring of integers of a quadratic imaginary field $K$.
 Suppose that $E(\Q)$ has rank $1$ and $E(K)$ has rank $2$.
-Then \autoref{bbcompconj} holds for $E_K\times E_K$, where $E_K$ is the base change of $E$ to $K$ (cf.~ \autoref{CMcase}).
+Then \autoref{bbcompconj} holds for the base change $E_K\times E_K$ to $K$ (cf.~ \autoref{CMcase}).

 The following Corollary gives a less trivial application of \autoref{torsionfromhyperintro}. \begin{cor} (cf.~ \autoref{hyperselfproduct}) Let $H$ be a hyperelliptic curve over $k$ with Jacobian $J$.
 Suppose $\rk J(k)=1$, and that there exists $P,W\in H(k)$, with $W$ fixed by the hyperelliptic involution, and $[P]-[W]\in J(k)$ is of infinite order.
 Then $H\times H$ satisfies \autoref{bbcompconj}. \end{cor} \black There are $860$ genus $2$ curves over $\Q$ in the LMFDB~\cite{lmfdb} with conductor at most $10000$ satisfying the criteria in \autoref{hyperrank1intro}, assuming that analytic rank equals algebraic rank for each of the curves considered (as predicted by the Birch and Swinnerton-Dyer conjecture).
 To our knowledge these are the first examples of \autoref{bbcompconj} (and the first pieces of evidence towards \autoref{bbconj}) involving products of higher genus curves of positive rank.